jitterted/tdd-game/README.md

 ## Project Status

-In May, 2024, I reset the project and am reimplementing it using HTML and [htmx](https://htmx.org) for the front-end, and Spring Boot & Java on the back-end.
+In May 2024, I reset the project and am reimplementing it using HTML and [htmx](https://htmx.org) for the front-end, and Spring Boot & Java on the back-end.

 ## Watch Me Code